How to survive a Thai train trip

 Maybe we should have notice that with such a cheap price the train would not be so great, but thinking: “oh we’re in Thailand every thing is cheap”, so we didn’t panic, but maybe it was better to.

 Train carriage number 11, seats 52-53, wide open windows and a few old fans, that’s all we had to try and keep us cool, and trust me we never cooled down.

 It’s good to know that in may, Thailand is very hot, during the first hours of the afternoon temperatures can reach almost 40° celsius.

 We were expecting some good views on our journey, but all we saw was dry fields, a bit of forest and some skinny cows.
-A lot of our blogger friends talked about great rice fields but since it’s dry season we didn’t see any, so probably after the rainy season you can get great views while traveling on the train.
+A lot of our blogger friends talked about great rice fields but since it’s dry season we didn’t see any.
+Probably after the rainy season you can get great views while traveling on the train.

 After 4 and half hours of travelling ,it seemed unreal when we arrived at Lampang station!

-We arrived at our real destination around 9 p.m., we walked inside the room and it seemed like no one has cleaned it for months, obviously staff didn’t speak english, but we didn’t panic, took a shower, opened our sleeping bag, collapsed on the bed hoping to fall asleep soon and forget what happened.
+We arrived at our real destination around 9 p.m. we walked inside the room and it seemed like no one has cleaned it for months.
+Obviously staff didn’t speak english, but we didn’t panic, took a shower, opened our sleeping bag, collapsed on the bed hoping to fall asleep soon.

-I’m writing from a different hotel that we have found in Lampang, very clean and a lot more comfortable, so a happy ending after all.
+Now I’m writing from a different hotel that, very clean and a lot more comfortable, so a happy ending after all.

-So to anyone who feels like taking a train from Chiang Mai to Lampang i suggest you get info about which trains have air conditioning (there are some), buy plenty of water for you’re trip and have a lot of patience, you’ll need it!
+So, to anyone who feels like taking a train from Chiang Mai to Lampang i suggest you to get info about which trains have air conditioning (there are some), buy plenty of water for you’re trip and have a lot of patience, you’ll need it!